Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 <p class="caption">(\#fig:obs-pred-snd)Measured vs predicted SAND content based on the Random Forest model.</p>
 </div>

-To produce a map based on predictions we use:
+To produce a map based on these predictions we use:

 ```r